 Pathfinder – Llandudno band, formed Feb01. feat; Andy (gtr,voc), Will (bass), Nick Barrowclough (drms) (ex-Terminal CC).
 Described as a cross between Silverchair & Nirvana

 The Peakz – Betws-y-Coed band (c2005), orig began as project by Melys bassist Big Rich Eardley (later The Awakes), until he formed a band feat; Ed Alesco (voc,gtr) (ex Metamorffic), Geraint Jones (drms) (ex Yr Orsedd, also engineer at Sylem studio) replaced by Deian Elfryn (alias Dayton Black).
 Tracks off early demo ‘Conwy Valley Love Song’ aired by John Peel.
 Had track Mischief on The Holyhead Road played on Radio Wales (17.7.05).
-Rel LP ‘Songs For Lovers and Liars’ (2005) Rich resurrected the band (2009) with Dan Amor (gtr), Aaron Watkinson (gtr), Tomos Jones (bass/violin), Ben Kirkham (drms,gtr) (ex Colobos), playing their 1st gig in 3yrs at the Pont-y-Pair (website)
+Rec LP ‘Songs For Lovers and Liars’ (2005) but it never saw the light of day as Rich fell ill.
+He resurrected the band (2009) with Dan Amor (gtr), Aaron Watkinson (gtr), Tomos Jones (bass/violin), Ben Kirkham (drms,gtr) (ex Colobos), playing their 1st gig in 3yrs at the Pont-y-Pair (website)

 John Peel – long serving BBC Radio One DJ & champion of many Welsh bands on his show incl; Anhrefn, Plant Bach Ofnus, Gorkys, Super Furries.
 John Peel went to school in Deganwy, North Wales, & his father lived in Rhosneigr.
 On the language Peel is quoted; ‘ the language has been systematically put down over the last few hundred years, so singing in welsh is a political statement in itself, but it’s also the language I grew up with anyway & personally I believe that any language must adapt to stay healthy, & must be street usuable to live, therefore I am also a keen advocate of using slang Welsh..’
 Sadly died 25.10.04 while on holiday in Chile aged 65.